wardle/iort/README.md

 `iort` is a library and command-line utility to make use of the OMOP CDM.

-Most current user-facing OMOP tools depend upon `R`, but `iort` is written in Clojure and runs on the JVM, and so is also usable from other JVM languages such as Java. `iort` can be run from the command-line as a runnable 'uberjar', or from directly source code if Clojure is installed.
+Most current user-facing OMOP CDM tools depend upon `R`, but `iort` is written in Clojure and runs on the JVM, and so is also usable from other JVM languages such as Java. `iort` can be run from the command-line as a runnable 'uberjar', or from directly source code if Clojure is installed.

 As such, `iort` uses a simpler approach than the OHDSI tools, generating DDL statements directly from the canonical CSV specifications.